HPC2H2/ttplayer-cpp/README.md

 ## English

 ### Introduction
 TTPlayer is a lightweight music player developed with Qt 6.8.2 and C++.
 This project is a port of the original [TTPlayer](https://github.com/jthhpcqy/ttplayer) which was developed using PyQt5.
 The goal of this port is to improve performance and provide a native application experience while maintaining the same beautiful UI and functionality.
-Future enhancements will include features like real-time spectrum visualization, lyrics synchronization, and more.
+Future enhancements will include more features.

 ### Features
 - Clean and modern UI
 - Playlist management
 - Drag and drop support for adding music files
 - Lyrics display
+- Audio spectrum visualization (added 2025-08-13)
 - Volume control
 - Keyboard shortcuts for playback control
 - Window opacity animation effects